Near-optimal learning with average H\"older smoothness: Discussion

 \section{Discussion}

 In this work, we have defined a notion of an average-H\"older smoothness, extending the average-Lipschitz one introduced by \citet{ashlagi2021functions}.
-Using proof techniques based on bracketing numbers, we have established the minimax rate for average-smoothness classes in the realizable setting with respect to the $L_1$ risk up to logarithmic factors.
-Moreover, we have provided a nontrivial learning algorithm that attains this nearly-optimal learning rate.
+Using proof techniques based on bracketing numbers, we have established the minimax rate for average-smoothness classes in the realizable setting with respect to the $L_1$ risk up to logarithmic factors, and have provided a nontrivial learning algorithm that attains this nearly-optimal learning rate.
+Moreover, we have also provided yet another learning algorithm for the agnostic setting.
+All of these results improve upon previously known rates even in the special case of average-Lipschitz classes.

 A few notes are in order.
 First, the choice of focusing on $L_1$ risk as opposed to general $L_p$ losses is merely a matter of conciseness, as to avoid introducing additional parameters.
 Indeed, the only place throughout the proofs which we use the $L_1$ loss is in the proof of \propref{prop: bracket to uc}, where we show that the loss-class $\Lcal_{\Fcal}:=\{x\mapsto|f(x)-f^*(x)|:f\in\Fcal\}$ satisfies